DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Shipping port qualifier mapping.md

 ---

 # Freight forwarder setup
-## Setup Shipping port mapping
+## Setup Shipping port qualifier mapping

-Users can access the form by navigating to **EDI > Setup > Freight forwarder landed cost setup > Shipping port mapping**
+Users can access the form by navigating to **EDI > Setup > Freight forwarder landed cost setup > Shipping port qualifier mapping**

-Code mapping the Freight forwarders's value to a D365 Landed cost shipping port. <br>
+Used to map the Freight forwarder’s shipping port qualifier value to indicate if the port referred to in the message is the **From port** or **To port**.
+If the voyage tracking leg, whose tracking is being updated, includes a From and To port (Example: Air or Sea legs), the shipping port mapping and shipping port qualifier will be used to find the applicable leg to update.
+This is especially useful for journeys with multiple sea and/or air legs.

 - Click **New** to create a new record
--	In the **Name** field, enter the name of the shipping port mapping group
+-	In the **Name** field, enter the name of the Shipping port qualifier mapping group
--	In the **Description** field, enter a description of the shipping port mapping group
+-	In the **Description** field, enter a description of the Shipping port qualifier mapping group
 -	In the **Mappings** FastTab, select **Add** to create a new record
--	Select the **Shipping port** from the available list.
-Options are obtained from **Shipping port** setup at **Landed cost > Delivery information setup > Shipping ports**
+-	Select the **Shipping port qualifier** from the available list.
+Options include:
+    - From port
+    - To port
 -	Specify the Freight forwarder's **Value**.
 Blank is allowed.

 ## Where used
-Shipping port mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Port**.
+Shipping port qualifier mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Port qualifier**.

 Used on the following EDI documents (field):
-- Voyage creator (ShipFromPort)
-- Voyage creator (ShipToPort)
-- Voyage tracking (Port)
+- Voyage tracking (PortQualifier)

 ## Data entities:
-- Shipping port mapping
+- Shipping port qualifier mapping
-- Shipping port mapping lines
+- Shipping port qualifier mapping lines